apache/trafficcontrol/docs/source/development/building.rst

 - traffic_stats_build\ [2]_
 - weasel

+Output :file:`{component}-{version}.rpm` files, build logs and source tarballs will be output to the ``dist/`` directory at the root of the Traffic Control repository directory.

 ..
+[1] This is optional, but recommended.
+If a ``docker-compose`` executable is not available the ``pkg`` script will automatically download and run it using a container.
+This is noticeably slower than running it natively.
+..
 [2] This is a default project, which will be built if ``pkg`` is run with no ``projects`` argument

-Output ``*.rpm`` files, build logs and source tarballs will be output to the ``dist`` directory at the root of the Traffic Control repository directory.

 .. _build-with-dc: